jeffclough/profile/README.md

 ###.zshenv (and .env-prolog and .env-epilog)
 Zshell sources this file first for all instances (in the absence of -f).
-This is where I set up the environment I want EVERYTHING to run in.
+This is where I set up the environment I want *everything* to run in.

 ###.zprofile (and .profile-prolog and .profile-epilog)
 Zshell sources .zprofile after .zshenv and before .zshrc.
 Other than that, it's